WHAT WE DO

 As a part of our important project in conjunction with the University of West London by joining our seminars, reading our publications and filling in our questionnaire.

 Have you ever been made to feel like your Black skin was a badge of shame rather than honour?
-Ever wondered why Black person are 9 times more likely to be stopped and searched than a white person.
+Ever wondered why a Black person is 9 times more likely to be stopped and searched than a white person?

-Join our workshops and lectures on this perplex and ongoing subject.
+Join our workshops and lectures on this perplexing and ongoing subject.

 As a part of this important project, join our seminars, read our publications and fill in our questionnaire.